0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Xposed!.md

 ---
-Description: Xposed is a framework for modules that can change the behavior of the system and apps without touching any APKs.
-That's great because it means that modules can work for different versions and even ROMs without any changes (as long as the original code was not changed too much).
+Description: "Xposed is a framework for modules that can change the behavior of the system and apps without touching any APKs.
+That's great because it means that modules can work for different versions and even ROMs without any changes (as long as the original code was not changed too much)."
 URL: https://repo.xposed.info/module/de.robv.android.xposed.installer
 ---